 13.6 Video on Demand

 After a show airs on BCTV we will make every effort to put the show on the website.
+Once a show airs on BCTV it will remain on for a minimum of one week.

 The following policies apply to BCTV, BAMA and BAPA Bulletin Boards.